 The Affirmative Action Plan applies to part-time as well as to full-time faculty and professional appointments with the following exceptions: scope of search and requirements for advertising.
 Most part-time positions are filled by local people or people who live within commuting distance; therefore, it is reasonable to limit searches to nearby communities and graduate schools.
 Generally this would include the communities of Cortland, Syracuse, Ithaca and Binghamton and the graduate schools within that general area.
 An advertisement in at least two regional newspapers and contacts with nearby schools will fulfill the requirements of a limited search.
 All departments that regularly employ part-time people must form a pool of candidates for those positions by conducting a regional search at least once every two years.
 No reappointment of part-time people can be approved unless these biennial searches are made.
-The Affirmative Action Office will place in regional newspapers an advertisement for part-time positions each semester.
-Participation in this ad will fulfill the requirements for establishing a pool.
+The Affirmative Action Office will place in regional newspapers an advertisement for part-time pool.